-Network Rail’s social performance considers how our operations, activities and decisions impact people – be they employees, suppliers, rail users, communities or other groups affected by Network Rail’s physical and socio-economic presence.
+Social performance is the extent to which Network Rail’s operations, activities, and decisions impact people – be they passengers, employees, suppliers, communities, or other groups affected by Network Rail’s physical and socio-economic presence.